jchros/vimfiles/README.md

 encourage this.
 However, you should probably not clone this repository in your machine;
 it's very rewarding to build your Vim configuration yourself!
-My vimrc does stuff you may not want to do (e.g. automatically install vim-plug).
+My vimrc does stuff you may not want to do (e.g. automatically install minpac).

 ## Micro-plugins